 Marcia Aldrich teaches creative writing at Michigan State University.
-She is the author of the free memoir Girl Rearing, published by W.W.
-Norton, selected as a Barnes and Noble Discover New Writers Series.
-Since the publication of Girl Rearing, she has continued writing personal essays which have been published in places such as Gettysburg Review, North American Review, Witness, Arts and Letters, Northwest Review, Brevity, and The Seneca Review among others.
+Her free memoir Girl Rearing, published by W.W.
+Norton, was selected as a Barnes and Noble Discover New Writers Series.
+Since then, her personal essays have been published in places such as Gettysburg Review, North American Review, Witness, Arts and Letters, Northwest Review, Brevity, and The Seneca Review among others.
 She was the senior editor of Fourth Genre, Explorations in Nonfiction.
-In spring 2010, she held the Mary Routt Chair of Writing at Scripps College in Claremont, California.
-She was the recipient of the Distinguished Professor of the Year Award of Michigan, in 2010.
-Companion to an Untold Story was selected by Susan Orlean for the 2011 AWP Award in Nonfiction and published by University of Georgia Press in September 2012.
-“The Art of Being Born,” was selected by Cheryl Strayed for The Best American Essays, 2013.
+In spring of 2010, she held the Mary Routt Chair of Writing at Scripps College in Claremont, California.
+In the same year, she was the recipient of the Distinguished Professor of the Year Award of Michigan.
+Companion to an Untold Story was selected by Susan Orlean for the 2011 AWP Award in Nonfiction and published by the University of Georgia Press in September of 2012.
+“The Art of Being Born” was selected by Cheryl Strayed for The Best American Essays, 2013.
+In December of 2016, Waveform: Twenty-First-Century Essays by Women, a collection Marcia Aldrich edited, will be published by the University of Georgia Press.
 You can visit her website at MarciaAldrich.com.

-Mel Livatino’s essays have appeared numerous times in The Sewanee Review, Notre Dame Magazine, Portland Magazine, Under the Sun, Writing on the Edge, River Teeth, and elsewhere.
-In the last decade six of his essays, including two from Under the Sun, have been named Notable Essays of the Year by Robert Atwan’s Best American Essays annual.
+Mel Livatino’s essays have appeared numerous times in Under the Sun, The Sewanee Review, Notre Dame Magazine, Portland Magazine, Writing on the Edge, River Teeth, and elsewhere.
+In the last decade seven of his essays, including three from Under the Sun, have been named Notable Essays of the Year by Robert Atwan’s Best American Essays

 Lisa Ohlen Harris is the author of The Fifth Season: A Daughter-in-Law’s Memoir of Caregiving (2013) and the Middle East memoir, Through the Veil (2010).
 Her nonfiction has appeared in The Gettysburg Review, River Teeth, Brevity, and elsewhere.
-She lives in Newberg, Oregon, with her husband and four daughters.
-She teaches graduate creative writing in Southern New Hampshire University’s online program and ESL at George Fox University.
+She teaches online for Creative Nonfiction Magazine and mentors writers

 Michael O’Rourke’s essays have appeared in North American Review, Gettysburg Review, ISLE, Capitalism Nature Socialism, and other journals, and four have been cited as “Notable” by the editors of Best American Essays.
 His book is Paul Bunyan Lives! and Other Tales from the Natural World.